Do's and Don'ts of Medicare Compliance

 TPMO Guidelines

-The Centers for Medicare & Medicaid Services (CMS) consider agents and brokers third-party marketing organizations (TPMOs), and as such, require you follow certain rules when marketing Medicare Advantage or Prescription Drug plans.
+The Centers for Medicare & Medicaid Services (CMS) consider agents and brokers third-party marketing organizations (TPMOs), and as such, require you follow certain rules when marketing Medicare Advantage or prescription drug plans.
 These requirements include:

 • Develop a plan and report monthly to the carrier(s) and/or Ritter any staff disciplinary actions or violations of any requirements that apply to the MA plans or Part D plans associated with beneficiary interaction to the MA plans or Part D plans.